wesworldio/time.wes.lol/README.md

 Notes:
 - When hosted on GitHub Pages (HTTPS, same-origin), CORS/tainted canvas issues go away and the video and PNG loads work without using the file input.
-- Ensure `assets/wesjerryspringer.mov` and `results/*.png` are committed so the page can access them.
+- Ensure `assets/wesjerryspringer.mov` and `data/results/*.png` are committed so the page can access them.

 ### Results manifest for dynamic grid
-- The UI reads `results/manifest.json` to show matching frames.
+- The UI reads `data/results/**/manifest.json` to show matching frames.
 - Generate it after new matches: `make results-manifest`
-- Manifest is written to `results/manifest.json` (committed so Pages can serve it).
+- Manifest is written to `data/results/.../manifest.json` (committed so Pages can serve it).

-## Frame Capture Tool (file://)
+## Capture Tool (file://)

 A lightweight, offline HTML tool to grab frame crops for new training images.

-Location: `frame-capture/index.html`
+Location: `public/index.html`

 How to use:
-- Open the file locally in your browser: `file:///.../frame-capture/index.html`
+- Open the file locally in your browser: `file:///.../public/index.html`
 - Load a video file.
 - Enter a timestamp (seconds) and click “Go to time”, then “Capture current frame”.
 - Drag on the canvas to draw a crop box; click “Save crop” (or “Save full frame”).
-- Move the downloaded PNGs into the `search/` folder to train with them.
+- Move the downloaded PNGs into the `data/search/` folder to train with them.

 Notes:
 - This runs fully offline; it does not need a server.
 - Browsers may block direct writes to disk from `file://`.
-The tool downloads the PNG; just move it into `search/`.
+The tool downloads the PNG; just move it into `data/search/`.